-It's been 15 years since genetically engineered biocrops and biofoods were first introduced into Canada without public debate.
+It’s been over 20 years since genetically engineered bio-crops and processed bio-foods were first introduced into Canada without public debate.
 Today, over half of Canada’s corn and soy is genetically engineered(GE).
 The majority of canola grown in Canada is GE.
-The vast majority of GE biocrops are in used in processed food as ingredients such as corn starch, soy lecithin and canola oil.
+The vast majority of GE bio-crops are in used in processed food as ingredients such as corn starch, soy lecithin and canola oil.
 There is no law requiring the labelling of GE ingredients.

 The Canadian Food Inspection Agency and Health Canada have approved over 50 varieties of 12 GE biocrops and biofoods under the category of “Plants with Novel Traits” and “Novel Foods”.
 Of those that are GE biocrops, the seeds are engineered to produce crops which are either insect resistant or herbicide tolerant.
 Many now carry both traits.